PauSansa/JOBarcelona-Pau-Solution/README.md

 To improve user interaction, this project is based on the creation of a small server configured to create users and allow login using GitHub's social login (OAuth).
 In other words, a server will be created that will allow users to log in by authorizing their GitHub account and perform some actions with it.

+## Endpoints

+- / is the home and you can acces to all users or star my repo
+- /getall shows all the users
+- /stars my repo
+- /login login with oauth github

 ## Media

 ![Project Demonstration](./media/demostration.gif)